19 Must-Have Skills to Be a Proofreader

 This book provides a wealth of helpful knowledge for starting, managing, and growing your business.
 In a nutshell, it’s your guide to success as a freelancer.

-I hope this post has helped you gain insight into the skills you need to become a proofreader.
-If your goal is to work on error patrol 😉, I published a post about becoming a proofreader, even if you don’t have any experience.
+If your goal is to work on error patrol 😉, I published a piece about becoming a proofreader, even if you don’t have any experience.

 Do I need a degree to be a proofreader?